datactivist/fast-dataposition/README.md

 ## 2. Deployment on a server with SSL encryption

-Make your docker container run on port 8000, to let nginx use port 80 (here we use nano, but use your preffered command line editor) :
+Make your docker container run on port 8000, to let nginx use port 80 (here we use nano, but use your preferred command line editor) :

 ```sh
 nano fast-dataposition/docker-compose.yml